livebook-dev/livebook/docs/cluster_notebook.md

 ### Discovery of node names in production

-In production environment, you need to programmatically discover your app's node name.
+In a production environment, you need to programmatically discover your app's node name.

 The approach depends on your deployment platform and node naming strategy.
 Here's an example: